|

 Bridget showing her stuff during an in town training session.
 Not bad for a dog who first came to us snarling at the end of her lead and aggressing at her handler during walks.
 You may want to turn the volume down since there is a good deal of traffic noise and then turn it back up at 3:23 to hear Bridget’s theme song!
 Wait till the end for an example of a FK9 approved sit/stay. |

-Give yourself and your dog an early Christmas present: take some obedience classes!
-We have a new Obedience 101 beginner course starting at our Derry location on Saturday, November 1st at 1:30PM, and a Puppy Prep School beginning the following Saturday, November 8th at 12:00PM.
-Our classes are small, focused, fun and most importantly, RESULTS-ORIENTED.
-Visit our Training Services page to read more details, and then contact us to enroll your dog.
-Good obedience training is truly the gift that keeps on giving!
 During August and September, some of our competition students got out there and really shone!
 On August 3rd, Amy Caswell and her Wirehaired Pointing Griffon, Kona, entered their first Rally Obedience trial hosted by the Cheshire Kennel Club in Keene, NH and emerged with their first Rally Novice leg and a score of 73.
 On September 7th, Amy and Kona entered a Natural Ability Test for pointing dogs hosted by the Merrimack Valley NAVHDA, in the 16 months-and-under division.
 Because Kona had turned 16 months just five days before the trial, she was run for evaluation only and scored an 87/112!
 Her cooperation with her handler scored her a Prize I, which Amy attests to all of their obedience work together.
 Also entering a Rally trial for the first time were Marcia Zosack and her GSD, Ziggy, at the Wachusett Kennel Club trial in Franklin, MA on August16th.
 Marcia and Ziggy made a great impression and scored 93 and a second place ribbon as they got their first RN leg.
 And on September 21st, Marcia and Ziggy travelled to South Portland, Maine to enter the Saccarappa Obedience Club’s fall trial for RN Leg #2, this time getting an impressive 98 and placing third after a runoff.
 We have high hopes for both of these new teams!
 Meanwhile, Jami Barrett and her show-stopping Beagle girl Lucy, RN, went to the next level of Rally, Advanced, at the Wachusett Kennel Club trial in Fitchburg MA on the weekend of August 15-17th.
 For their first Advanced leg, they wowed the judge and scored a 97: good enough for a first place ribbon!
 Congratulations to the best Obedience Beagle we know (and her talented and hard-working handler, too!). ********************************************************************************************** In the interest of using her training time well, Julia has narrowed her focus and has cut down on her writing commitments, including her “Canine Contrarian” column for the free paper, Dog In Sight.
 However, you can see some of Julia’s favorite “Contrarian” columns by clicking on the link on our “Articles” page.
 We think you’ll enjoy Julia’s refreshingly irreverent take on dogs and their people.
 She hopes to be publishing a collection of her work in the near future. |

-Did you make a New Year's Resolution to train your dog?
-We can help!
-There's still room in our Obedience 101 course which starts Saturday, January 31st at 1:30PM.
-A six week course limited to six dog/handler teams, Obed 101 is an excellent way to learn real life obedience skills for the home and the real world.
-Call or email today for details and enrollment requirements.
-Speaking of Resolutions, check out Julia's New Year address to dog owners on our Articles page.
 We want to welcome Kimberley Brown to the Fortunate K9 staff.
 Kim has taken over the formidable task of keeping the “front of the house” in order and helping Julia and Rick with the day to day duties of the business.
 Not only is Kim an outstanding office manager, she’s also a great cook, making her a true MVP!
 Kim is also a student and is the proud owner of three Labrador girls.
 She is preparing to trial her youngest, a black Lab named Gala, this spring.
 As Fortunate K9 grows, we’ve also decided to take on two new training partners.
 They’re young, but have what it takes to help our student dogs learn how to deal with real life distraction, and have “people skills” to cheer up even the most frustrated handler.
 Meet Vincent and Jules, the Polydactyl brothers!
 Here are the brothers helping 5 month old Jake, a Chow/Lab cross, learn how to hold a sit/stay position under distraction Remember to check out our YouTube channel http://www.youtube.com/user/FortunateK9 for more videos. ********************************************************************************************** Trial and test results?
 We have trial and test results!

 After a very successful early autumn, Marcia Zosack and her GSD, Ziggy, had a triumphant conclusion to their Rally Novice title on November 2nd at the American Bull Mastiff Association’s trial in Franklin, MA.
 All of their practice paid off when Marcia and Ziggy found themselves in a runoff for first place, which they handily won with an amazing score of 100+!
 That is truly as good as it gets, and we are all thrilled for Marcia and her big guy, officially known as Magnum v.
 Huerta Hof, CGC RN.
 Marcia’s young GSD girl, Nina v.
 Mittelwest, CGC didn’t want to be left out of the action, and made her Rally debut in the Novice B class at a trial hosted by the German Shepherd Dog Club of Central MA, held in Fitchburg MA on November 28th.
 Nina earned her first Rally Novice leg with a very nice score of 97, good enough for a 3rd place ribbon and 2nd place among German Shepherds!
 We know there’s even more great performances where that came from…looks like Marcia and her GSDs have been bitten by the Rally bug!
 Finally, Michelle Wallace and her GSD girl, Xenia, showed that they are masters of multi-tasking at the same GSD Club of Central MA trial on November 28th.
 They completed their Companion Dog title in Novice A with a first place performance and a score of 186 points.
 As if a new title and a blue ribbon weren’t enough, Xenia also took Highest Scoring German Shepherd in her class!
 You can now call her Xenia v.
 Jadehugel, CD, RA, TT, CGC.
 While they were out there in Fitchburg, Michelle and Xenia also entered Rally Excellent for the first time, and made an awesome debut at that level, scoring 98 points and duplicating their Novice Obedience performance with a first place and another Highest Scoring German Shepherd award!
 What will the next two RE legs look like???
 Congratulations to all! ********************************************************************************************** NEW CANINE GOOD CITIZENS |